sftpplus/sftpplus-docs/src/doc_source/guides/ldap.rst

     memberOf: sales-apac-oceania
     memberOf: syadmin

-The matching rules are executed in a top-down fashion, stopping at first match.
+The matching rules are executed in a top-down fashion, stopping at the first match.

 When the entry has none of the attributes used for matching, the fallback group is used.

-When the LDAP entry for the account has multiple values for the same LDAP attributes used as part of group mapping expression, and multiple values matches multiple group mapping expression, then the exact result may different based on the LDAP server implementation.
+When the LDAP entry for the account has multiple values for the same LDAP attributes used as part of group mapping expression, and multiple values match multiple group mapping expressions, then the exact result may different based on the LDAP server implementation.

 TOTP Multi-Factor Authentication integrations with LDAP servers